opendocsg/slw-judgments-backfill/2009_SGHC_66/report.md

  (c) A must have incurred expenditure or otherwise have prejudiced himself or acted to his detriment.

-The above principles were reiterated by Sunderesh Menon JC in the recent case of _Hong Leong Singapore Finance Ltd v United Overseas Bank Ltd_ [2007] 1 SLR 292, which was cited by the defendants.
+The above principles were reiterated by Sunderesh Menon JC in the recent case of _Hong Leong Singapore Finance Ltd v United Overseas Bank Ltd_ <span class="citation">[2007] 1 SLR 292</span>, which was cited by the defendants.

 43     The learned authors of _Snell’s Equity_ went on to consider the extent of and satisfaction of the equity.
 At para 10-21 to 10-23 at pp 283-285, they said: